aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 compute# <command>
 ```
-We will modify the contents of the disk image served by the head node to the compute nodes by using a chroot environment.
-Whenever we issue commands inside the chroot, it will appear as:
+The contents of the disk image served to the compute nodes are modified by using a chroot environment on the head node.
+Whenever we issue commands inside the chroot, it appears as:
 ```
 chroot# <command>
 ```
-Lastly, commands issued on the auxiliary desktop PC are:
+Commands issued on the auxiliary desktop PC are:
 ```
 aux# <command>
 ```

-The Debian operating system will be used for the installation.
-Reasons for this choice are that debian has an excellent and well-curated repository of high-quality packages, is stable and reliable, has been tested on the rPI architecture.
-The ultimate reason, however, is my personal preference in favor of Debian.
-The cluster will be running the SLURM scheduling system.
+Lastly, we also sometimes issue commands as unprivileged users (for instance, submitting a job), which are denoted by the prompts `head$`, `compute$`, etc.

-## Installation
+The Debian operating system is used for the installation.
+Debian has an excellent and well-curated repository of high-quality packages, is stable and reliable, and has been tested on the rPI architecture.
+The ultimate reason for this choice, however, comes down to personal preference.
+The SLURM workload manager is used as scheduling system.

 ### Step 1: Flash the SD card